banner

 but for these first peoples,

-dressed in ancient robes and feathers,
+in ancient robes and feathers,

-they ally themselves with the grasses,
+ally themselves with the grasses,

-the thirsty sky,
+the thirsty sky, bears, chipmunks and the angels.

-their spirit hangs in sacred plants, tranquil arms
+their spirit hangs in the tranquil arms

 the vast lands have forgotten them,